pbulteel/linux-tips-tricks/filesystem-checks.md

 du -sh  *

 ```
 If you have multiple filesystem types you can exclude (`-x`) them from your output.
 To see what type they are use the `-T` flag and then exclude that.
+If you have it wrong it won't exclude it (example: nfs vs nfs4)
 ```
-df -h -x squashfs -x nfs
+df -h -x squashfs -x nfs4
 ```

 ```